How to Make Shortcrust Pastry Easily

 5. You can use an electric mixer to make the pastry, however this runs a risk of overworking the pastry so care should be taken if using a mixer.
 Mixing should be stopped as soon as the ingredients have combined and the pastry is starting to form

-- Cut all the fat into cubes and sift the flour into a bowl and add the salt.
+- Cut all the fat into cubes, best done straight from the fridge.
+Leave this to warm slightly before using in the main recipe.
+Sift the flour into a bowl and add the salt.
 If making the sweet pastry then it is best to add the caster sugar at this point too.

-- Once the mixture resembles course breadcrumbs add the cold water.
-Put the cold water in a cup, add using a dessert spoon at a time.
-Use a regular knife to cut through the mixture every time you add water.
+- Once the mixture resembles course breadcrumbs, the the cold water needs to be added.
+The best way to do this, put the cold water in a cup, add using a dessert spoon a small amount at a time.
+Use a regular cutlery knife to cut through the mixture every time you add water.
 Eventually the mixture will start to bind together.

 - Once the mixture has bound together, work slightly in the bowl until all combined and the sides of the bowl are clean.
 Be careful not to overwork the pastry as this can make the pastry tough when cooked